adap/flower/doc/source/how-to-use-driver-api.rst

         print("Pulling messages...")
         time.sleep(3)

-To only keep :code:`Messages` with content, we apply a simple filter on the results:
+To only keep :code:`Message` objects with content, we apply a simple filter on the results:

 .. code-block:: python